How to Finance an Engagement Ring

 The Bottom Line

-Whatever you decide to do, the sound of a resounding "yes" will be worth much more than an expensive ring.
-It'll be priceless.
+Whatever you decide, the "yes" will be worth much more than an expensive ring in the long run.